khalid-hussain/shaheen/chap8.md

 scholars had given this war the status of a _jihād_.
 After the victory of Sakhra, when Abul Hassan returned to Granada, for the first time he felt that he had become the leader of Granada in the true sense of the word.
-The people had laid down flower wreaths in his path from the military headquarters till Al-Hamra.
+The people laid down flower wreaths in his path from the military headquarters till Al-Hamra.
 At night, he ran a glance from the top of the high minaret of the Al-Hamra palace.
 The entire city was lit and the people were joyfully raising slogans of victory in the streets and markets.
 Abul Hassan looked towards the